maryakshara09-alt/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 4.Calculate Y_Pred and accuracy.
 5.Print all the outputs.
 6.End the Program.
 ## Program:

-Developed by: RAGAVAN S
+Developed by: MARY AKSHARA S

-RegisterNumber: 212225230220
+RegisterNumber: 212225230169

 Program to implement the SVM For Spam Mail Detection..